wincent/command-t/README.txt

                                                 *g:CommandTAlwaysShowDotFiles*
   |g:CommandTAlwaysShowDotFiles|                 boolean (default: 0)

-      By default Command-T will show dot-files only if the entered search string contains a dot that could cause a dot-file to match.
+      When showing the file listing Command-T will by default show dot-files only if the entered search string contains a dot that could cause a dot-file to match.
 When set to a non-zero value, this setting instructs Command-T to always include matching dot-files in the match list regardless of whether the search string contains a dot.
-See also |g:CommandTNeverShowDotFiles|.
+See also
+      |g:CommandTNeverShowDotFiles|.
+Note that this setting only influences
+      the file listing; the buffer listing treats dot-files like any other file.

                                                 *g:CommandTNeverShowDotFiles*
   |g:CommandTNeverShowDotFiles|                  boolean (default: 0)

-      By default Command-T will show dot-files if the entered search string contains a dot that could cause a dot-file to match.
+      In the file listing, Command-T will by default show dot-files if the entered search string contains a dot that could cause a dot-file to match.
 When set to a non-zero value, this setting instructs Command-T to never show dot-files under any circumstances.
-Note that it is contradictory to set both this setting and |g:CommandTAlwaysShowDotFiles| to true, and if you do so Vim will suffer from headaches, nervous twitches, and sudden mood swings.
+Note that it is contradictory to set both this setting and
+      |g:CommandTAlwaysShowDotFiles| to true, and if you do so Vim will suffer
+      from headaches, nervous twitches, and sudden mood swings.
+This setting has no effect in buffer listings, where dot files are treated like any other file.

                                                 *g:CommandTScanDotDirectories*
   |g:CommandTScanDotDirectories|                 boolean (default: 0)